 - 2.1.1.
 The CC must meet at a minimum the criteria listed in the WMDA Standards as well as national regulations and laws. - 2.1.2.
 The Registry and CC shall ensure a system is in place to ensure that WMDA Standards are followed. - 2.1.3.
-The CC must be registered, licensed, or accredited by all relevant governmental authorities, and adhere to applicable national and international regulations. - 2.1.4.
-The CC should be approved by the NMDP. - 2.1.5.
+The CC must be registered by relevant governmental authorities, if applicable, and adhere to applicable national and international regulations. - 2.1.4.
+The CC should be accredited by an organization representing standards for high quality medical and laboratory practice in cellular therapies such as AABB or FACT. - 2.1.5.
+The CC should be approved by the NMDP. - 2.1.6.
 The CC must report any changes to their accreditation and licensing status to Gift of Life in a timely fashion.